dks50217/FFXIVMacroController/README.md

 This is a script tool rewritten based on [BardMusicPlayer](https://github.com/BardMusicPlayer/BardMusicPlayer)

+allow you run scripts in the background window, so you can watch YouTube or do other stuff on the same computer at the same time.

 # How To Use

 - If the selected type is [Text], the message will be sent to the game dialogue box.